2012–13 Falkirk F.C. season

 The 2012–13 season was Falkirk's third consecutive season in the Scottish First Division, having been relegated from the Scottish Premier League at the end of season 2009–10.
 Falkirk also competed in the Challenge Cup, League Cup and the Scottish Cup.

 Summary

 Season

 During season 2012–13 Falkirk finished third in the Scottish First Division.
 They reached the second round of the Challenge Cup, the second round of the League Cup and the Semi-final of the Scottish Cup.

 Management

 Falkirk began the season under the management of Steven Pressley.
 On 8 March 2013, Pressley left the club to take up the manager post at Coventry City after compensation was agreed.
 The club's technical director Alex Smith took over as interim manager with Stevie Crawford acting as his assistant.

 On 3 April, the club announced that Gary Holt would take over as manager from 8 April 2013.

 Results & fixtures

-Pre season
+Preseason

 A match against Stenhousemuir scheduled for 24 July, was cancelled.